owenhu99/palyglot/palyglot/README.md

 ## Running the application

-Navgiate to `/backend` and `/frontend` and execute `npm start`, the URL to the web app will be displayed in the terminal
+Navigate to `/backend` and `/frontend` and execute `npm start`, the URL to the web app will be displayed in the terminal